 - Remember that being understanding doesn’t mean accepting treatment that hurts you

-When to Walk Away: Protecting Your Own Heart
+When to Walk Away and Protect Your Own Heart

 Sometimes the kindest thing you can do – for both of you – is to end the relationship.
 Here are signs it might be time to walk away: